Forum Schedule

 Coordinated by the Academic Advising and Transfer Center

-Come celebrate the 2024 Curtis P. Lawrence Excellence in Advising Award Winners.
-Executive Vice President Zora Mulligan, Provost Dr. John Jasinski, Dr. Kelly Wood, Associate Vice President for Student Success, and Ross Hawkins, Director of the Academic Advising and Transfer Center, will give opening remarks on academic advising and the Master Advisor Program at Missouri State University.
-We will also recognize the initial recipient of the Excellence in Graduate Advising Award.
+Come celebrate the 2026 Curtis P. Lawrence Excellence in Advising Award Winners.
+Dr. Clarenda Phillips, Provost & Vice President for Academic Affairs, Dr. Kelly Wood, Associate Provost for Student Success, and Ross Hawkins, Director of the Academic Advising and Transfer Center, will give remarks on academic advising and the Master Advisor Program at Missouri State University.
+We will also recognize the recipient of the Excellence in Graduate Advising Award.
 This celebration is open to all advisors.

 Location: Plaster Student Union, Union Club